heroku/node-heroku-client/docs/oauthAuthorization.md

 ### `grant:expires_in`

-*Date in which this authorization grant is no longer valid.*
+*date in which this authorization grant is no longer valid.*

 Example | Serialized? | Type
 --- | --- | ---